The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Follow the road (C134) towards Anglesea, we suggest you bypass Torquay on a day trip.

-(Torquay is a pretty little town and home to some lovely accommodation, good beaches as well as surf shop outlets and the National Surfing Museum.
+(Torquay is a pretty little town, with good beaches, as well as surf shop outlets and the National Surfing Museum.
 Bells Beach is close by where the Rip Curl Classic Surf competition is held annually.
-There is also ‘Narana‘ an award-winning Aboriginal Cultural Centre offering authentic, immersive, cultural experiences).
+There is also Naranaan award-winning Aboriginal Cultural Centre offering authentic, immersive, cultural experiences).

 Pass Through Anglesea ~ 7.50 am

-Soon after Anglesea, the road follows close to the ocean and miles of wonderful beaches can be seen, this region is known as The Surf Coast, for good reason.
+Soon after Anglesea, the road follows the ocean closely, and miles of fabulous beaches can be seen.
+This region is known as The Surf Coast, for good reason.

 Memorial Arch